 As mentioned above, Dropbox uses block syncing in data synchronization.
-It makes users access the changes to files more quickly, which would be especially remarkable for collaboration work.
+It makes you to access the changes to files more quickly, which would be especially remarkable for collaboration work.

 For example, you and your clients have editing rights to a certain document.
 If your clients make changes to that document, then Dropbox can sync the changes more quickly and can show you the most up-to-date data when you open the document.
 But Google Drive may have a delay in syncing data.
 If you are collaborating on a large number of files, Dropbox would help you a lot.

 7. Data Recovery

 If a file is accidentally deleted, Dropbox either Google Drive can retrieve the file through the restoration feature.
 Also, they both provide the version control feature to trace the modification of files.
 But Google is superior in this regard.

 On the one hand, Google Drive will save all your deleted documents in the trash.
 Unless you empty the trash, you can recover the documents from it quickly.
 On the other hand, Google Drive provides the same file recovery period (30 days) for all users, while that of Dropbox is tiered according to different plans (Basic for 30 days, Business for 120 days, and Professional for 180 days).

 8. Video Conferencing